danehale0612/Rails_Movie_Recommendations/README.md

 2013-06-11: Started Project 2013-06-11: Idea is complete, wireframming is complete<br>
 2013-06-19: Added movie recommendation search bar, results page, and individule movie info with a back button<br>
 2013-06-25: Added Tests, styled app<br>
+2013-06-27: Pushed to Heroku
+2013-07-02: Posters will not display while running off Heroku server due to IMDB Poster database not allowing them to be displayed on other public sites (But will work locally)

 ##Usage:
-This is a standard rails app.
+-This is a standard rails app.
 To run the tests, use 'rake'.
-To run the app, use 'railes s'.
+To run the app, use 'railes s'.<br>
+-Locally the posters will show up on the App.
+Due to IMDB's database not allowing public site to use their images, the App's posters will not show up on Heroko.

 ##API's
 1. Tastekid.com - To get the movie recommendations<br>